scalameta/metals/docs/contributors/getting-started.md

 - `mtags` source file indexer for Java and Scala, it's a dependency of the `metals` project but kept in a separate module so it can be used by other projects like [Metabrowse](https://github.com/scalameta/metabrowse).
+- `mtags-interfaces` - java interfaces for the presentation compiler.
+- `tests/cross` - tests targeting cross builds for common features such as hover, compleltions, signatures etc.
 - `tests/input` example Scala code that is used as testing data for unit tests.
 - `tests/unit` moderately fast-running unit tests.
 - `tests/slow` slow integration tests.
 - `test-workspace` demo project for manually testing Metals through an editor.
+- `docs` documentation markdown for the Metals website.
+- `metals-docs` methods used for generating documentation across multiple pages in `docs`.
+- `website` holds the static site configuraton, style and blogs posts for the Metals website.

 ## Git hooks

 This git repository has a pre-push hook to run Scalafmt.

-The CI also uses Scalafix to assert that there a no unused imports, to automatically remove unused imports run `sbt scalafixAll`.
+The CI also uses Scalafix to assert that there a no unused imports.
+To automatically remove unused imports run `sbt scalafixAll`.
 We don't run Scalafix as a pre-push git hook since starting sbt takes a long time.